 With tropical wheater, great food, great people, and unique culture, Cuba is an incredible holiday destination.
 From savoring the local cuisine to enjoying the lively music scene, exploring the vibrant cities, and relaxing on the stunning beaches, every moment was filled with excitement.
+In this post, we’ll summarize the key highlights from our two weeks in Cuba.

 Make sure you don’t miss our blog post ‘How to plan your trip to Cuba’